symplur/SympluR/README.md

 ## Credits
-Thank you to [Professor Larry Chu, MD](https://twitter.com/larrychu) at [Stanford University School of Medicine](https://medicinex.stanford.edu) for the idea of the Symplur R Package.
+Thank you to [Professor Larry Chu, MD](https://twitter.com/larrychu) at [Stanford University School of Medicine](https://medicinex.stanford.edu) for the idea of the SympluR R package.